Accessibility & Accommodations

 This document will act as the policy and procedure for H.B.
 353, entitled "The Testing Your Faith Act."
 The act requires each state institution of higher education to adopt a policy that reasonably accommodates the sincerely held religious beliefs and practices of individual students regarding exams, other academic requirements, and absences for reasons of faith or religious or spiritual belief system.

-For more information about Religious Accommodations, students should contact the Academic Affairs office administrative assistant, Ryan Hall at rhall21@sscc.edu or 937-393-3431 x2604.
+For more information about Religious Accommodations, students should contact the Learning Services and Accessibility Coordinator, Dana Swackhamer at dswackhamer@sscc.edu or 937-393-3431 x2604.

 Absences and Alternative Accommodations